Hadifard/Enhanced-Zhang-Colorization-with-Object-Aware-Processing/README2.md

 ---

-## ❌ The Problem with Original Zhang Algorithm
+## The Problem with Original Zhang Algorithm

 ### Issue #1: Color Bleeding

-**Problem:** Colors from one object "bleed" or "leak" into adjacent objects, especially at boundaries.
+**Problem:** Colors from one object "bleed" or "leak" into adjacent objects, especially color bleeding across object boundariess.

 **Example:** In horse images, neck colors spread to the background.
-In portraits, clothing colors contaminate skin regions.
+In my image in Prague, clothing colors contaminate skin regions, and also my face skin color bleeded to the background.

 **Root Cause:** The Zhang model processes the entire image holistically without understanding object boundaries.